-The fallopian tubes are cut and a segment is excised, or the tubes are closed by ligation, fulguration, or various mechanical devices (plastic bands, spring-loaded clips).
-Sterilization using mechanical devices causes less tissue damage and thus may be more reversible.
-Via laparoscopy, tubal ligation can be done using a small periumbilical incision and a general or local anesthetic.
-Tubal ligation is often done immediately after or the day after delivery.
+In this procedure, the fallopian tubes are cut and a segment is excised or the tubes are closed by ligation, fulguration, or various mechanical devices (plastic bands, spring-loaded clips).
+Alternatively, the tubes can be occluded.
+Sterilization that uses mechanical devices causes less tissue damage and thus may be more reversible.

-Last full review/revision August 2007 by Daniel R. Mishell, Jr., MD; Megan A. Economidis, MD
+Last full review/revision June 2013 by Laura Sech; Penina Segall-Gutierrez, MD, MSc; Emily Silverstein; Daniel R. Mishell, Jr., MD